Top 20 Celebrity Artists That Paint

 In researching for our previous post on celebrity art investors, we came across an amazing array of celebrities who not only collect art, but create it as well!
-We couldn’t resist, and had to dedicate a post to some of these multi-faceted artists.
+We couldn’t resist dedicating a post to some of these multi-faceted artists.

-As with all artists, the talent and skill of celebrity painters varies from person to person.
-In no particular order, here are twenty of our favorite celebrity painters: judge their gifts for yourself!
+As with all artist people, the talent and skill of celebrity painters varies from person to person.
+In no particular order, here are twenty of our favorite celebrity artists that paint.
+Judge their gifts for yourself!

 Please Note: All artwork shown herein is copyright its respective artist.

-See more of Mitchell’s artwork at her site, www.jonimitchell.com.
+See more of Mitchell’s celebrity art at her site, www.jonimitchell.com.

 Always recognized for his comedy, as well as more dramatic roles such as in Eternal Sunshine of the Spotless Mind, actor Jim Carrey is also an accomplished artist.
 Last year, he had a solo exhibition, Jim Carrey: Nothing To See Here, in Palm Springs.

-See more of Carrey’s artwork at his website, www.jimcarreytrulife.com.
+See more of Carrey’s celebrity paintings at his website, www.jimcarreytrulife.com.

-Poet and songwriter Bob Dylan’s painting style can be described as “freewheelin’“, as it were — certainly his artwork has a very impressionistic feel to it.
+Poet and songwriter Bob Dylan’s painting style can be described as “freewheeling”, as it were — certainly his celebrity paintings have a very impressionistic feel to them.
 Since 1994, Dylan has published 3 books of his Matisse-influenced artwork.

-Musician Stevie Nicks was brought to the world of art by a dear friend ill with leukemia, and dedicates her vibrant, ethereal paintings and drawings to her friend who lost her battle.
+Musician Stevie Nicks was brought to the world of artist people by a dear friend ill with leukemia and dedicates her vibrant, ethereal paintings and drawings to her friend who lost her battle.

 See more of Nicks’ artwork at the website www.inherownwords.com.

-It it at all surprising that actor Anthony Hopkins is amazing at anything he puts his mind to?
-Once having played Pablo Picasso on screen, Hopkins’ paintings are clearly influenced by the famous artist, but have a darkness and slightly disturbing feel that one would expect from the man behind Hannibal Lecter.
+Is it at all surprising that actor Anthony Hopkins is amazing at anything he puts his mind to?
+Once having played Pablo Picasso on-screen, Hopkins’ paintings are clearly influenced by the famous artist but have a darkness and slightly disturbing feel that one would expect from the man behind Hannibal Lecter.

-Music queen Janis Joplin tragically passed away at a young age, and left behind not only a catalog of legendary music, but a portfolio of impressive paintings as well.
-Perhaps with more time, her painting would have become as famous as her music.
+Music queen Janis Joplin tragically passed away at a young age, and left behind not only a catalog of legendary music but a portfolio of impressive paintings as well.
+Perhaps with more time, her paintings would have become as famous as her music.

 We all know that Michael Jackson, the King of Pop, was a man of many talents and unrivaled in his time.
 However, few know that when he was just a child, Jackson was already an extremely gifted painter.
 This portrait of Charlie Chaplin — a big influence of Jackson’s — was painted when the singer was only 9 years old!